• Skip to primary navigation

 Yield - 70-90 pieces depending on the leaf size.

-At the 40 minutes mark, take a roll out to test if the leaf is still tough or ready, if it is still tough cook until soft (roughly 20 minutes)
+At the 40 minutes mark, take a roll out to test if the leaf is still tough or ready, if it is still tough cook until soft (no more than 20 minutes with regular intervals of testing)

 If your brined leaves are tough (a little leathery), boil them before using (10-15 minutes) this will soften the leaves (drain and lay them flat) ready for you to use.